 cat protection

 Cats stood by humanity’s side for centuries as trusted companions.
 People will do anything to keep their furry companions happy.
 Unfortunately, that includes allowing their cats to wander outside.
-The domestic cats are responsible for the extinction of around 33 island species.
+Domestic cats are responsible for the extinction of around 33 island species.
 Each year cats kill over 2.5 billion birds.

 As cute as they are, free-range cats are a serious problem for native species.
 Part of being a responsible cat owner means keeping them indoors.
 For cats who love the outdoors, there are safe options to let them roam outside.
 Cat enclosures are the perfect gift for outdoor-loving felines.
 Grab a notebook.
 It’s time to make your cat enclosure plans.